9 items you should always buy from Costco’s Kirkland Signature brand

 - Costco

-Allergy medication isn’t cheap, and KS’ allergy products are a bargain across the board.
+Allergy medication isn’t cheap, and Kirkland Signature’s allergy products are a bargain across the board.

 8. Coffee, coffee, coffee

-Note: Correction: This story originally said Kirkland Signature vodka and Grey Goose share a water source in France.
-According to a Grey Goose representative, Grey Goose’s water source is exclusive to the brand.